 - 1. been admitted to the Teacher Education Program, - 2. completed required Education courses with e-portfolio assessed, - 3. maintained a 2.75 cumulative GPA, - 4. earned a "C" or higher grade in all required Education classes, - 5. completed a successful practicum or internship, - 6. removed incomplete grades in required Education courses or other courses.
-If completion of an incomplete grade is pending, submit a plan for completion before participation in student teaching, - 7. successfully passed at least the Content Knowledge portion of Praxiss II and - 8. scheduled the Principles of Learning and Teaching portion of Praxis II to take place prior to the end of student teaching.
+If completion of an incomplete grade is pending, submit a plan for completion before participation in student teaching,

+- 7. taken the Content Knowledge portions of Praxis II the semester prior to student teaching and - 8. registered for the Principles of Learning and Teaching portion of Praxis II by the end of student teaching.